hollyouellette/bikesharing/README.md

 ## Summary

 In summary, this investigation yielded the following results:
+<br><br>

-1. Knowing the clientele of Citi Bike based one:
+1. An understanding of the clientele of Citi Bike based on the following:

       **Customer Type**